the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - They are no longer allowed to employ prison labor.
 - Mobile Encampment provides more Weapons (2 vs. 1) and can be built in a second city after discovering Munitions, allowing them to move the capital if necessary.
 - On the run now gives two Wandering Doctor replacements instead of a Militia.
+- Electing Leaders has been taken away from them and given to The Patriots.
 - Gideon Scanner and Rally Station still cannot exist at the same time, nor exist in more than one city, and they are more expensive, costing 150 Production each.
 They also cannot be purchased.
 - New UUs:
   - Combat Medic (replaces Wandering Doctor, no Sight penalty or tech/infrastructure requirement but is slightly less effective at healing)